dplamenov/empiregame/README.md

 <br>
 - This is my old code.

 # ToDo
+1. Translate to English
-Refactor Code
+2. Refactor Code
-1. Population of people
+3. Population of people
-2. People working
+4. People working
-3. New build for work
+5. New build for work
-4. People in kingdom will pay taxes
+6. People in kingdom will pay taxes
-5. Better design
+7. Better design